 Construction specifications

-Construction specifications aren't part of the construction drawing set.
-Rather, they are part of the project manual.
+Construction specifications are also contract documents but aren’t part of the construction drawing set.
+Instead, they are part of the project manual.

-Construction specifications instruct contractors what materials will be used and where.
+Construction specifications instruct contractors on what materials will be used and where.
 Like the drawing set, the specifications are available for contractors to review before bidding on a project.
-The specifications are usually required by the contractor to provide an accurate quote.
+In addition, the specifications are usually required by the contractor to provide an accurate quote.

 Here are three popular specification types:

-These specifications tell the contractor exactly what product / material to use.
-Prescriptive specifications are also called “closed specifications”
+These specifications tell the contractor precisely what product/material to use.
+Prescriptive specifications are also called “closed specifications.”

 This type of prescriptive specification calls out a specific manufacturer's product by name or model number.
 These are the most restrictive specification type.